 Authors: Ian von Hegner

-Discussions regarding hypothetical gods’ virtually always focuses on their existence or nonexistence.
-These, however, are only the secondary questions.
-Heroical apatheism distingue these questions from the question about the gods’ relevancy, which is the primary question.
-It is a deeply ingrained assumption, that if the gods’ have created the universe and humankind, then this also implicit entails the obligations that the gods’ must be worshipped and obeyed.
-These relations between existence and acts and worship and obedience to the gods are so commonplace, that virtually no one questions whether they exist at all.
-The gods’ rights are simply assumed at face value.
-However, the issue regarding these necessary relations are in no way trivial.
-In this article these relations will be illuminated through first formulating two cosmological models for the initial condition of the universe, and thereafter apply these in analyses of the claims regarding these relations.
-By doing so it is shown, that the justifications for these obligations always ends in a Münchhausen bootstrapping circularity or is ad hoc.
-There cannot be demonstrated any necessary relations between existence and worship, between acts of creation and obedience.
-Furthermore, these assumptions rests on an overlooked point.
-Arguing for or against obligations to the gods’ assumes implicit, that these gods’ have a right to obligations to begin with.
-However, all that can be shown is power to enforce obedience.
-Thus, heroical apatheism is neither founded on doubt, nor on disobedience, because disobedience implies an authority, and an authority’s right presuppose, that there is such a right.
-However, there is no such right, and we no longer equate might with right.
+Discussions on hypothetical gods virtually always focus on the latter’s existence or nonexistence.
+However, these are only the secondary questions.
+Heroical apatheism distinguishes these questions from the primary question, which pertains to the importance of these gods.
+It is a deeply ingrained assumption that if the gods have created the universe and humankind, then this implicitly entails the obligations that these gods must be worshipped and obeyed.
+These relations between existence and acts and worship and obedience to the gods are so commonplace that virtually no one questions their existence.
+The rights of these gods are simply assumed at face value.
+However, the issues pertaining to these necessary relations are not trivial in any respect.
+This paper highlights these relations by first formulating two cosmological models for the initial condition of the universe and, thereafter, applying these in the analyses of the claims regarding these relations.
+By doing so, it shows that the justifications for the aforementioned obligations always result in a Münchhausen bootstrapping circularity or are ad hoc.
+Any necessary relations between existence and worship and between acts of creation and obedience cannot be demonstrated.
+Furthermore, these assumptions are based on the frequently overlooked reasoning that arguing for or against the obligations to the gods implicitly assumes that these gods have a right to such obligations.
+However, all that can be shown is the power to enforce obedience.
+Thus, heroical apatheism is founded on neither doubt nor disobedience because disobedience implies that an authority exists and an authority’s right presupposes that there is such a right.
+However, there is no such right, and we do not equate might with right.

 Vixra.org is a pre-print repository rather than a journal.
 Articles hosted may not yet have been verified by peer-review and should be treated as preliminary.
 In particular, anything that appears to include financial or legal advice or proposed medical treatments should be treated with due caution.
 Vixra.org will not be responsible for any consequences of actions that result from any form of use of any documents on this website.